SuperOfficeDocs/superoffice-docs/user-guide/en/project/admin/add-project-type.md

 2. In the **Estimated time for this project process**, enter a duration for the project (number of weeks, days or months).
 When you create a new project of this project type, the end date will be set relative to the time you enter here (today's date + estimated time).

 3. In the **Statuses used for this project type** list, check off the statuses you want to include for the project type.
 This step is optional, but if you want to link the project type to a project guide, you should check at least two statuses.
-For more details on how to create statuses, see [Project - Status][2].
+[How to create a project status][2].

 4. Check **This project type is linked to a guide** if you want all projects of this project type to follow a [project guide][3].